 The Central Bank also employs the services of the Big Four, and handed over an average of €6m per year from 2009 to 2018.
 During that time, EY received over half of this pot, over €31m.
 KPMG were paid over €15m, with the remainder split between PwC and Deloitte.

 In the wake of the collapse of Anglo Irish Bank, EY was severely criticised as the bank’s auditor.
 The firm was paid €1m a year to audit Anglo’s accounts.
-They were also under fire as auditors of many accounting scandals around the world in the past year, including Wirecard.
+They have also been under fire as auditors of many accounting scandals around the world, including Wirecard.

 The UK’s audit regulator recently told accounting firms they have until 2024 to separate their audit and consultancy services, but these reforms are not being considered by the Big Four in Ireland.